 MathTV.com videos are an excellent way to review and practice "forgotten" math.
 However, they are also an excellent source of help for homeschoolers on the high school level.
 Many times homeschooling mothers and fathers struggle with teaching high school math because they perhaps have forgotten it (When was the last time you solved absolute value equations or played with trigonometric identities?) or because they perhaps didn't learn it in the first place.

 In those occasions, seeing a teacher solve problems step-by-step can be of great value.
 In textbooks, these steps are often explained in words, which is much more difficult to follow.
 Seeing and hearing it (repeatedly if you so wish) can help the learning process compared to just reading a textbook and trying to figure out what happened in each step.

 The solutions to problems are quite mechanical, using the common rules.
-You won't probably find any 'creative' solutions.
-This is good when you're learning those tecniques and rules; but please note that the CDs do not contain explanations why these rules work or where they come from.
+You won't probably find any "creative" solutions.
+This is good when you're learning those tecniques and rules; but please note that the videos do not contain explanations why these rules work or where they come from.

 Website: www.MathTV.com.
-Note: This review was written at a time when the videos were offered on CDs.
-As of 2009, all MathTV.com videos are offered completely FREE of charge online, and they have lots more videos available.
-The e-pass to access their ebooks, all videos, and XYZ homework is $30 for 12 months; print textbooks run $48 - $68 depending on the subject.
+The website and the videos are free to view.
+An E-Content Pass to access all the ebooks, videos, worksheets, MathTV mobile, and XYZ homework is $30 for 12 months; print textbooks run $48 - $68 depending on the subject.